 I am concerned about encountering racism in another culture.

-I am an LGBTQ student.
+I am uncertain about going abroad as an LGBTQ+ student.

 I’m not sure international travel can work for me because of a disability.